shakes76/PatternFlow/README.md

     * Calculate the output as ((image / scale) ** gamma) * scale * gain

 ### Dependencies
-The following libraries are used:
+The following libraries are used: x
     * Tensorflow

 ### Example of uses